Candeias Oil Well (C-1): Landulpho Alves Refinery

 In the 1940s, the Bahia Oil Workers' Union (Sindipetro) reported that the discovery and development of oil in Candeias sparked the creation of a refinery.
 In 1950, the Landulpho Alves Refinery (now Mataripe Refinary), was set up in the municipality of São Francisco do Conde, near Candeias.

 The increase in oil production led to the creation of the state-owned company Petrobras in 1953 by then president Getúlio Vargas, established after a popular campaign called "O Petróleo é Nosso" (English: Oil is Ours).
 Until 1965, Bahia was the only state in the country to produce oil.
 After the discovery of the first well, others were found in and around Candeias.
-C-2, found two months after C-1, produced up to 80 barrels a day, an by 1951, it had produced 22,768.03 barrels of oil and 75.515 barrels of gas.
+C-2, found two months after C-1, produced up to 80 barrels a day, and by 1951, it had produced 22,768.03 barrels of oil and 75.515 barrels of gas.
 On June 23, 1952, President Getúlio Vargas visited Candeias, where he made his official speech in defense of the state oil monopoly and the creation of Petrobras.